 - a) Technical Violation.
 At any time a Boat (i) is presented for inspection at a Race or (ii) enters the racecourse in violation of this Technical Manual, the Owner shall be fined \$500 and the Boat shall be prohibited from participating in that or any other H1 Race, including Time Trials or testing, until such time as the violation is remedied by conforming to the provisions of this Technical Manual.
 The Owner shall also reimburse H1 for the reasonable costs of any additional inspection required to assure compliance, after a violation is levied. - b) Performance Violation.
-With respect to Technical Rules C5-8, any Boat deterimined to commit a Flagrant Fuel Flow Violation or a Flagrant N2 Violation; or deemed to have made an attempt to circumvent or have successfully circumvented the intent of such Rules, including by way of tampering with, rendering inoperative, nullifying or failing to maintain any portion of the Data Recording and Distribution System (including those portions of such system relating to a minimum speed violation under the Racing Rules), in addition to the penalties of a Technical Violation immediately above, such Boat shall receive the following penalties: - (i) Race: The Boat shall be disqualified and receive no points or placing in the applicable Heat of the infraction. - (ii) Time Trial: The applicable speed shall: (a) if 130 MPH or less, be recorded as TIME NOT RECORDED and no points awarded, or (b) if greater than 130 MPH, the applicable speed shall be 130 MPH.
-(Note: in case of a tie between Boats at 130 MPH, the actual speed above 130 MPH shall be used to break the tie as may be necessary under any H1 Rule or Regulation.)
+With respect to Technical Rules C5-8, any Boat determined to commit a Flagrant Fuel Flow Violation or a Flagrant N2 Violation; or deemed to have made an attempt to circumvent or have successfully circumvented the intent of such Rules, including by way of tampering with, rendering inoperative, nullifying or failing to maintain any portion of the Data Recording and Distribution System (including those portions of such system relating to a minimum speed violation under the Racing Rules), in addition to the penalties of a Technical Violation immediately above, such Boat shall receive the following penalties: - (i) Race: The Boat shall be disqualified and receive no points or placing in the applicable Heat of the infraction. - (ii) Time Trial: The applicable speed shall be recorded as TIME NOT RECORDED and no points awarded.
 Each (i) and (ii) are in addition to the financial and participation penalties described in a) immediately above.
-Note: Race Teams (and not H1) are now responsible for the day-to-day performance of the Data Recording and Distribution System under Technical Rule A11.

-c) Safety Violation.
+Note: Race Teams (and not H1) are now responsible for the day-to-day performance of the Data Recording and Distribution System under Technical Rule A11. - c) Safety Violation.
 Any driver who enters the racecourse and/or continues to race without such safety equipment, system, or structure described in Technical Rule A17 properly installed, attached, or operating shall be black flagged, and disqualified and receive no points or placing in the applicable Heat, in addition to the penalties of a Technical Violation, described in a) above.